mconway890/javascript_practice/README.md

 - Factory functions allow us to create object instances quickly and repeatedly.

 - There are different ways to use object de-structuring: one way is the property value shorthand and another is de-structured assignment.

+## CLASSES

+Review:

+- Classes are templates for objects.

+- Javascript calls a constructor method when we create a new instance of a class.

+- Inheritance is when we create a parent class with properties and methods that we can extend to child classes.

+- We use the extends keyword to create a subclass.

+- The super keyword calls the constructor() of a parent class.

+- Static methods are called on the class, but not on instances of the class.